retransmit/prism/README.md

 ## Modifying Requests and Responses

-Retransmit gives you several options to modify requests and responses flying through it.
+Retransmit gives you several hooks to modify requests and responses flying through it.

 The modifyRequest hook allows you to edit an incoming web request before it is processed by Retransmit.
 If you would like to handle it yourself and bypass Retransmit, simply pass `{ handled: true }` as the return value of modifyRequest.